-Sedentary kids are at higher risk for Type 2 Diabetes than those who get plenty of exercise.
+Sedentary kids are at higher risk for Type 2 Diabetes than those who get plenty of exercises.
 Help your kids get moving by joining them for fun family activities like bike riding or hiking.
-If you live in a cold climate, winter sports are a great way to get exercise at the beginning of the new year; spend an afternoon sledding or building snow sculptures with your kids on a snow day.
-If the weather outside is entirely frightful, get your groove on indoors by turning up your favorite jams and having a family dance contest.
-Swimming may seem like a summer sport, but you and the kids can enjoy water sports year-round at the local YMCA or community center.
+If you live in a cold climate, winter sports are a great way to get exercise at the beginning of the new year; spend an afternoon sledging or building snow sculptures with your kids on a snow day.
+If the weather outside is entirely frightful, get your groove on indoors by turning up your favourite jams and having a family dance contest.
+Swimming may seem like a summer sport, but you and the kids can enjoy water sports year-round at the local YMCA or community centre.

 Type 2 Diabetes is a serious illness that can be prevented.
 Keeping kids active and helping them eat healthy diets will go far toward ensuring a healthy future for your family.

 For more information on childhood diabetes, go to Childhood Diabetes.